Sydney-Informatics-Hub/CLI_Cloudstor/README.md

 tar -xvf my_directory.tar.gz
 ```

+Note: We recommend submitting this within a job for very large files.

 ### Verify files using checksums

 It's good practice to verify that the files you have downloaded are not corrupt.
 To do this, you will need the checksum (`.md5` file) for a file.